nashville-software-school/server-side-python-curriculum/book-1-orientation/chapters/FUNCTIONS_INTRO.md

 ## Practice: ChickenMonkey

 Write a program that prints the numbers from 1 to 100.
+This should be in a brand new notebook.
 You can use Python's [range()](https://www.pythoncentral.io/pythons-range-function-explained/) to quickly make a list of numbers.

 * For multiples of five (5, 10, 15, etc.) print "Chicken" instead of the number
 * For the multiples of seven (7, 14, 21, etc.) print "Monkey".